tratteria/website/content/docs/quickstart/generating-trats.md

 **request_context**

 Transaction requester context.
-It can contain information such as the IP address of the originating user, information about the computational entity that requested the Txn-Token, and the contextual attributes of the originating request.
+It can contain information such as the IP address of the originating user, information about the computational entity that requested the TraT, and the contextual attributes of the originating request.
 For this guide, we will include the IP address of the client making the trade transaction in the request context.

 ```json
 {